MicrosoftDocs/visualstudio-docs/docs/install/deploy-a-layout-onto-a-client-machine.md

 ### Machine resources

-Make sure that your full installation path is less than 80 characters and that your machine has ample storage.
+Make sure that your full installation path is fewer than 80 characters and that your machine has ample storage.
 A complete installation of Visual Studio requires a minimum of 45 -50 GB of disk space.

 ## Error codes